Amend-1634/Competitive_mapping_bowtie2/README.md

 **Input**

-`--fasta_info`: Specify the path to the fasta information file with the first column as the path to the fasta file and the second column as their name (reference ID).
+`--fasta_info`: Specify the path to the fasta information file with the first column as the path to the fasta file and the second column as their name (reference ID), such as
+/path/to/A.fasta species_A
+/path/to/B.fasta species_B

 `--reads`: Provide the reads to be mapped.

 `--fasta_index`: Set the directory containing the bowtie2 index of the concatenated fasta file of all fasta files.
+It's /path/to/bowtie2_index without the suffix .bt2l

 `--threads`: Number of threads to use (e.g., 10 in the example).